testing-life/films/README.md

 Given more time it'd be helpful to add line heights to match modular font scale and a proper resuable grid layout, either via css classes or maybe layout components

-Some naming could improvd, such a removal of redundant parts - `--extrabold-weight` when naming a font weight variable
+Some naming could improved, such a removal of redundant parts - `--extrabold-weight` when naming a font weight variable

+One feature that would be lovely is to display a film poster on the list page.
+The API used does not expose this property in the endpoint returning films by rating, but it does when requesting the details of a specific film.
+This list has only 10 items, so it would be possible to query for the list and then, using the ids, collect requests for details in a `Promise.all()`.
+The result could be put in a property in the store and that would eliminate the need for another request when navigating to the details page.
+However, this solution wouldn't scale, in my opinion.
+This case would be a prime candidate for a discussion with backend developers to adjust the first endpoint.
+Alternatively, one could use GrapQL for a more granular request from the second endpoint.

 I quite enjoyed playing around with Zustand - it feels much nicer than bigger, more boilerplate heavy alternatives as well as providing some skeleton setup for theming with just css properties

 Tests for components would at least include a happy path scenario, malformed data scenario and no data scenario.
 Additionally, a test would be needed for any internal logic and user interactions.
 For the store, requests would have to be ideally mocked and checked for error handling.